A sharp threshold for Trudinger-Moser type inequalities with logarithmic kernels in dimension N: Introduction

 \section{Introduction}

 Within PDE theory, the class of nonlocal interactions equations, involving logarithmic kernels, has gained great interest in the last decades.
-Such nonlocal problems have arisen by applications in different contexts, ranging from vortex theory, statistical dynamics of selfgravitating clouds \cite{Suzuki,W}, quantum theory for crystals, \cite{Dolbeault-Perthame}, to the description of vortices in turbulent Euler flows \cite{CLMP}.
+Such nonlocal problems have arisen by applications in different contexts, ranging from vortex theory, statistical dynamics of selfgravitating clouds \cite{Suzuki,W}, quantum theory for crystals \cite{Dolbeault-Perthame}, to the description of vortices in turbulent Euler flows \cite{CLMP}.

-The first results are based on numerical methods.
-For a long time the rigorous analitycal study remained a quite open field, due to the difficulties to handle changing sign kernels, not bounded from above and below.
+The first results were based on numerical methods.
+For a long time the rigorous analitycal study remained a quite open field, due to the difficulties to handle sign-changing kernels, not bounded from above nor from below.
 Recently variational results have been employed to treat integro-differential equations, involving logarithmic convolution potentials, where classical PDE theory fails (see \cite{BCS,BVS,CiJe,CiWe,CiWeYu,DuWe,Masaki,Masaki2,stubbe,SV}).

 Recently, in \cite{CiWe2}, planar logarithmic Trudinger-Moser type inequalities and characterizations of the critical nonlinear growth rates for these inequalities are established.

 In this paper, we wish to extend the results in \cite{CiWe2} to any dimension $N \geq 2$.
 This problem contains some new and delicate aspects related to the quasilinear context in which the maximization will set up.